ewilbanks/2016-tutorials/lectureOverview_ShellCloud.md

 unzip download.zip
 ```

+These tutorials were designed for the EDAMAME (U Mich) summer course and use a test 16S dataset of soil cores from Centralia, PA test 16S data (from the Shade lab).
+Today, we'll use their data and next week, we'll switch over to analyzing our big WHALE of a dataset... (heh)...
-To get the 16S data use the commands
+To get the test 16S data, use the commands:
 ```
 cd
 cd tutorial_shell